alcesleo/money_boy/README.md

   }
 }

-# If you prefer not monkeypatching Numeric as shown below, you can call
-# `Money.disable_monkey_patches!` before setting the conversion rates.

 # Instantiate money objects:
-fifty_eur = Money.new(50, "EUR")
 fifty_eur = 50.eur

 # It will not reveal its internal variables since that breaks encapsulation